Congress acts to reinstate methane rules loosened by Trump

 The House gave final legislative approval Friday to a resolution that would undo a Trump-era environmental rule that relaxed requirements of a 2016 Obama administration rule targeting methane emissions from oil and gas drilling.

-The resolution was approved, 229-191, and now goes to President Joe Biden for his signature.
+The resolution was approved, 229-191, and now goes to President Joe Biden, who is expected to sign it.
+Twelve Republicans joined 217 Democrats to support the measure.

 Democrats and environmentalists called the methane rule one of the Trump administration’s most egregious actions to deregulate U.S. businesses and said its removal would assist a broader effort by the Biden administration to tackle climate change.
 Methane is a potent greenhouse gas that contributes to global warming, packing a stronger punch in the short term than carbon dioxide.